bmwiedemann/openSUSE/README.md

 * increased visibility of changes
 * also tracks prjconf changes
 * ability to download patch files
-* cryptograpically signed commits to impede tampering with history
+* cryptographically signed commits to impede tampering with history
 * even works on Thursdays (when we do maintenance of our infrastructure)
-* does not carry tarballs and other large binaries, so the whole repo is still below 7GB
+* does not carry tarballs and other large binaries, so the whole repo is still below 1GB